GOODS & SERVICES ON SALTSPRING & GALIANO ISLANDS B.C.

 There is a laundry service on the street that Imagen is on, one street north of the old library, but AFAIK they are not self-serve.

-In addition to the various boutiques and stores in downtown Ganges, noteably the well-run Mark's store on the main road (help them afford a better sign), there is a Fields or such mini department store on the northwest corner of Ganges near the Village Market grocery store.
+In addition to the various boutiques and stores in downtown Ganges, noteably the well-run Mark's store on the main road (help them afford a better sign :-).
+The Fields or such mini department store on the northwest corner of Ganges near the Village Market grocery store is no more.

-And a few thrift stores, one tucked away behind the building that the Golden Island restaurant is in.
+And there are a few thrift stores, one is tucked away behind the building that the Golden Island restaurant is in.

 COMPUTERS/ELECTRONICS/OFFICE